 There are many strengths to the second half of the course.
 Perhaps the greatest is the indepth treatment of various biblical genres and literary devices.
 In my opinion, there is a wealth of information here that acts as a great introduction for someone beginning more serious Bible study.
 I am also happy to report that a majority of the Logos resources recommended under “Further reading,” were also available to me.
 In my review of the first half of this course (review #2 in this series), I noted that I did not have access to a lot of the recommended reading material.
 The reverse was true for the second half of the course, so this was a welcome change.
 Again, the availability of the recommended reading material will depend on what version of Logos you have.
 Overall this is a very fine course on biblical interpretation.
 Heiser knows his subject well and presents it in a clear but relaxed style.
 I know that I will come back again and again to some of the videos in this series and I heartily recommend it to others.

-To check out the Logos Mobile Ed course, “Introducing Biblical Interpretation: Contexts and Resources,” or any other Mobile Ed course, click anywhere on this link and receive a 25% discount through Dec.
-31, 2019.
+To or the Logos Mobile Ed course, “Introducing Biblical Interpretation: Contexts and Resources,” click on this link.

 For reviews on similar Logos Mobile Ed courses, see my colleague Lindsay Kennedy’s reviews at: mydigitalseminary.com